A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: The GPB Framework

 \subsection{The GPB framework}

-This subsection states the GPB framework based on the generic bundle update scheme presented in Subsection \ref{subsec:update}.
+This subsection states the GPB framework based on the BU blackbox presented in Subsection \ref{subsec:update}.
 It also gives several remarks about GPB and discusses how it relates to the classical proximal point method.